abpframework/abp/docs/en/Tutorials/Part-1.md

 ### BookAppService

-Implement the `IBookAppService`, as named `BookAppService`, in the `Acme.BookStore.Application` project:
+It is time to implement the `IBookAppService` interface.
+Create a new class, named `BookAppService` in the `Books` namespace (folder) of the Acme.BookStore.Application project:

 ````csharp
 using System;